WitBlue6/State-of-Health-Estimation/olora_finetuning/README.md

 * Try to use more simple features to estimate the SOH.

 ## 7. Update
+* 2025-04-23
+Change the Dataset used in the model.

 * 2025-04-13
 Change the Dataset used to train the model and extract 4 different features ***(Peak dV/dt, Discharge Duration, Discharge Capacity and Average Discharge Current)*** to estimate SOH.
 Train the model with 1b parameters.